CFFreiberg/PBJ/PBJ_text.md

 ***********
-Peanut Butter and Jelly, an Overview
+Peanut Butter and Jelly, an Overview and such

 ***********

 A peanut butter and jelly sandwich is the quintessential, love it or hate it staple of American childhood lunches.
 It is a culture icon.
 But where did it come from, and what is it really?